José Luis Bustamante y Rivero: Presidency

 In October 1948, rebel sailors and officers seized five warships, locked up or shot their commanders, sent landing parties ashore under cover of a ragged bombardment.
 Shore-based sailors took over the Naval Academy, the Naval Armory, and the Real Felipe Fortress.
 After troops loyal to the government crushed the revolt, President Bustamante suspended all civil rights.

 The insurrection, he declared, had been the work of the APRA Party.
 Under the President's orders, government troops occupied the APRA headquarters, seized the plant of its newspaper, La Tribuna, and arrested several prominent Apristas.
 But for the military cabinet, those moves were not enough.
-Postwar economic problems and strife caused by strong labor unions led to a military coup on October 29, 1948, which led Gen. Manuel A. Odría to become the new President.
+Postwar economic problems and strife caused by strong labor unions led to a military coup on October 29, 1948, which led General Manuel A. Odría to become the new president.
 Bustamante went into exile on the same day and was taken to Argentina.

 Post-presidency

 While in exile, Bustamante resided in Buenos Aires, Madrid and Paris.
 On February 9, 1956, while Odría still in power, Bustamante returned to Peru, causing Peruvians great surprise.
-In 1960 he was elected a member of the International Court of Justice in The Hague and served as its President from 1967 to 1969.
+In 1960 he was elected a member of the International Court of Justice in The Hague and served as its president from 1967 to 1969.

-In 1969, due to his recognition as an international jurist, the Organization of American States designated Bustamante as a mediator in the border conflict between El Salvador and Honduras known as the Football War, which ended peacefully after a peace treaty was signed on October 30, 1980 in Lima, Peru.
+In 1969, due to his recognition as an international jurist, the Organization of American States designated Bustamante as a mediator in the border conflict between El Salvador and Honduras known as the Football War, which ended peacefully after a peace treaty was signed on October 30, 1980, in Lima, Peru.

 As a former president of Peru, Bustamante was ultimately elected senator for life from 1980 to 1989, as established by the Peruvian Constitution of 1979.

 He died in Lima in 1989, aged 94, four days before his 95th birthday.